 Luxury Vinyl Flooring

 Vinyl flooring is versatile because it comes in sheets, tiles, and planks.
-This means that you’ll be able to select the style you want for your laundry room.
+This means that you’ll be able to select the style you want for your.
 Our flooring contractors can help you explore our inventory so you find what you need.

-We don’t recommend carpet or hardwood for laundry room flooring as both are vulnerable to high humidity.
+We highly recommend you do not use carpet or hardwood forflooring as both are vulnerable to high humidity.
 However, this doesn’t mean that you can’t use these flooring options in other areas of the home, such as the bedroom and living room.

 While plush carpet is perfect for bedrooms, it doesn’t belong in your laundry room.
 Carpet fibers can trap dust and dander.
-That, with the high humidity, creates the perfect conditions in your laundry room for mold.
+Combined with high humidity, this creates the perfect conditions in your laundry room for mold.
+You want the room where you clean your clothes to be clean, right?
+Tiles or luxury vinyl are the way to go.

-Our flooring contractors in Oakland County, MI work hard to install a variety of laundry room flooring options.
-To learn more about some of the best flooring for laundry rooms, call Visionary Cabinetry & Design at (248) 850-7178.
+Our flooring contractors in Oakland County, MI work hard to install a variety oflaundry room flooring options.
+To learn more about some of the best flooring for laundry rooms, call Visionary Cabinetry & Design at (248) 850-7178 or contact us online.